BerWang/web/07 Advanced Version Control.md

 # Distributed Version Control

 Each week you will be expected to complete a series of lab activities.
 You will be required to reflect on these in your assignment so make sure you keep records of what you have done.

-The supporting presentation can be found at https://goo.gl/vHSaJF.
+You should refer to [this week's presentation](https://drive.google.com/open?id=1JmtlJWZy5Y5pFhDoggkLzaCSrbSa3plBh105nZtU2qA).

 This will be your team's second sprint and you will need to apply all the skills and knowledge you have been shown so far.